cleavr/cleaverdocs/content/guides/load-balancer.md

 ![Add cloudflare load balancer](/images/load-balancer/setup1.png)

 Next, you'll need to create your Origin Pool and define the Origin Servers.
-Copy and paste the public IP from Cleavr to the Orgin Addresses for both of the app servers that you'll add here.
+Copy and paste the public IP from Cleavr to the Origin Addresses for both of the app servers that you'll add here.
 Do not add the database server for this step as it is not necessary.

 ![Add cloudflare load balancer](/images/load-balancer/setup2.png)